-As you might be aware, the Feed-in Tariff closed to new entrants at the end of last month.
+As you might be aware, the Feed-in Tariff scheme, which provided payments to solar generators, closed to new entrants at the end of last month.

 This ground-breaking scheme helped almost one million households and businesses generate their own clean power.
 Good Energy was an early pioneer in small-scale renewables, creating HomeGen way back in 2004.
 This provided small generators with a payment for all the energy they produced, whether that’s used at home, or exported.
 The scheme was a first of its kind and lay the foundations for what became the Feed-in Tariff.

 The government will soon introduce its new plan, the Smart Export Guarantee, to ensure energy companies pay small generators for any excess power they export to the grid.
 However, the SEG won’t be introduced for months, inevitably creating uncertainty and delayed investment in the UK’s burgeoning solar industry.
 In response, we have seen a number of suppliers introduce their own export tariffs, designed to attract solar generators by promising different rates for their power.